Aakanksha77/MiniJSProjects/README.md

    cd BMICalculator
    ```

+## 🤝 Contributing

+Contributions are welcome!
+Here's how you can help:
+- 🐛 Report bugs or issues.
+- 🌟 Suggest new features or improvements.
+- 🔧 Submit pull requests.

+---

+## ⭐ Show Your Support

+If you liked this project, please give it a ⭐ on [GitHub](https://github.com/aakanksha77/coloswitcher)!

+Happy Coding! 🎉

 3. **Open the `index.html` file** in your browser to see the project in action!

 ## 📜 License